Committed to a Targeted Approach

 An Impact Supported by Statistics

 Classical’s model ensures that all scholars get the targeted support they need.
-Between 25-30% of Classical scholars at Classical receive small group support, only 12% have an individualized education plan.
+Between 25-30% of Classical scholar receive small group support.
 We are able to maintain our goal of declassifying all scholars within three years of starting an individualized education plan.